Writing a blog post can be a daunting task if you haven’t worked with WordPress before.

 Is it Ready to Go Live?

-Before your post can be seen by the public (I know, scary right?), you must publish it within your WordPress blog’s dashboard.
+In order for your blog post to be seen by the public (I know, scary right?), you must click the ‘publish‘ button within your WordPress blog’s dashboard.

-NOTE: If your rough draft is already within your WordPress Posts Edit box, you can skip these 3 steps.
+NOTE: If your rough draft is already within your WordPress Posts Edit box, you can skip the following 3 steps.

 - Log into your WordPress account (if you aren’t already there)